Danlei2004/sylvan/README.md

 GETTING STARTED:

-First off make sure you add, ak should have one in the alias section, if you use this one, may not need:
+First off make sure you add this to your target alias, ak should have one in the alias section, if you use this one, may not need:

 ak.feedback = false
 ak.scoreup(target)

-to your target alias, - -  for some reason I kept running into issue where ak wouldn’t see that I lost feedback on target, and this is my temporary fix.
+ - -  for some reason I kept running into issue where ak wouldn’t see that I lost feedback on target, and this is my temporary fix.

 ** add vinefn() to "missed hit" trigger in Ak - - will vinewreath